hayesrebecca/pollenGeolocation/README.md

 This repository includes code and data products to reproduce analyses conducted for this manuscript.
 Note that for the PNW Forests project, latitude and longitude coordinates of samples are removed due to landowner privacy policies.
 These may be available upon written request and permission of landowners.

+The environment.yaml stores the python environment used to run this code.

 The repository is organized by the training data used for each analysis: either **raw** representing the models trained using raw, unclassified RBCL sequence data, or **taxonomic** representing the models trained using taxonomically classified RBCL sequence data.

 Within each folder (**raw** or **taxonomic**), there are several files.